 Coffee and Team Alertness

-If you are taking part in a group fitness class such as CrossFit or you are training for a team sport, coffee could very help you work better alongside your team members.
+If you are taking part in a group fitness class or you are training for a team sport, coffee could benefit both you and your team members.
 A 2018 Ohio State University study found that people working in teams were more alert and attentive to each other if they drank caffeinated coffee before working together.
 Because team fitness is greatly dependent on how in tune team members are to each other’s strengths and weaknesses, being intuitive, empathetic, and alert, is key.

 The Secret Lies in Caffeine